kevingstewart/acme-aio-lab/acme-aio-readme-dns-01.md

 <br />

 That is, the client must simply be able to control the DNS records for the requested domain.
 The following description of the protocol exchange is super-simplistic for the sake of illustrating the dns-01 proof requirement, and assumes things like client registration are complete.
 A more detailed protocol exchange is included further down in this document.
 Also for the sake of this document, the term "ACME provider", or simply "provider" is used to indicate an ACME service (ex.
-Let Encrypt).
+Let's Encrypt).

 **Simplified ACME DNS-01 Protocol Exchange**
 - An ACME client sends a request to an ACME provider to "order" a new certificate (ex. www.example.com).